 Through listening, appraising, performing and composing children develop an understanding and appreciate various styles of music.

 All children learn to sing songs together that are appropriate to their age and interest.
 They sing together during worship and whole school productions, a tradition that enhances the community feeling in the school.
-Children learn how to use a wide range of percussion instruments, as well as having access to instrumental lessons provided by the County Music Service.
+Children learn how to use a wide range of percussion instruments.
+All KS2 children learn to use a glockenspiel.

 Children learn to appreciate the music of other cultures through discovery of multi-cultural instruments from around the world.

 Physical Education and Physical Activity

 The children participate in a diverse and wide range of PE lessons.
 All Key Stage 2 children go to the Willowburn Sports Centre in Alnwick for swimming lessons for half the year.
 We make good use of local sports clubs, qualified coaches and teaching specialists giving the children a wide variety of sporting experiences e.g. football, rugby, and cricket within the curriculum and after school clubs.
 This year we have specialist teachers for dance.
 Newcastle United Foundation support the school in providing high quality PE lessons.

 One PE lesson each week is held at Beach School, where the children take part in a range of activities from orienteering and cross-country to tag rugby and cricket.

 Children at the school take part in inter-school competitions, and the school has achieved the School Sports Silver Award.

 Personal, Social and Health Education (PSHE) and Relationships and Sex Education (RSE)